agramfort/mooc_python/README.md

 # mooc_python

-Material my mooc on Python at Télécom ParisTech
+Material for my MOOC on Python done at Télécom ParisTech (in French)